valjean-framework/valjean/doc/getting_started/prerequisites.rst

     $ make install-deps

-This will invoke ``pip install`` with the full set of prerequisite libraries for :mod:`velvet`.
+This will invoke ``pip install`` with the full set of prerequisite libraries for :mod:`valjean`.
 Some of these are only necessary for testing or documentation.